 Or, is our best self like the version of true love?
-In which case, regardless of what happens and regardless of faults or mistakes, regardless of looks or weight, blonde hair, blue eyes or anything otherwise; our best self is when we can see ourselves in the mirror at the end of the day and face our reflection with a constructive conclusion.
+In which case, regardless of what happens and our faults or mistakes, regardless of looks or weight, blonde hair, blue eyes or anything else, our best self is when we can see ourselves in the mirror at the end of the day and face our reflection with a constructive conclusion.

 This is us at our best.